In positive psychology, compassion is seen as a way to relate to the self and a pathway to happiness.

 Practicing compassion also helps us to mend relationships as it increases our capacity for forgiveness as well as our connection to others while decreasing anger and our bias toward others.

 Reduce symptoms of major disorders

-Compassion Meditation has been proven to reduce symptoms of Post Traumatic Stress Disorder (PTSD), as well as negative symptoms in those with schizophrenia-spectrum disorders.
+Compassion meditation has been proven to reduce symptoms of post-traumatic stress disorder, as well as negative symptoms in those with schizophrenia-spectrum disorders.

 Compassion meditators with schizophrenia-spectrum disorders have also shown increased positive emotions and psychological recovery (Johnson et al., 2011).

 Decrease in depression & stress

 Compassion-based practices are said to reduce stress as well as depression, as they focus on creating an attitude of acceptance, love, and kindness towards oneself and others (Gardner, 2018).

 Moreover, by temporarily shifting your attention away from your own challenges and focusing on the suffering of others, it helps put things into perspective.

 Quiet the mind

 Distinct from other forms of meditation, compassion-based practices involve focusing one’s attention on a particular person or benevolent phrase, as opposed to having no specific object of contemplation.